PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 changing production.
 Continue to run all `uv` validation sequentially, then commit and push each complete unit.
 Do not create, update, reopen, or otherwise modify a pull request.

+## Final input/dynamic static-shape characterization checkpoint

+The refreshed inventory contains 26 raw and 24 managed unconsumed lowerer results after excluding exactly `_layout_pass_set_1_initial_attention_recovery_results` and `_layout_pass_set_1_post_binary_attention_recovery_results`.
+The selected boundary starts with `_final_input_dynamic_results` and ends with the immediately following recorded `shape_reconciliation.primary.very_late_final` pass.
+`_advance_post_progress()` is the direct predecessor, and the `split_fallback_stats` assignment is the direct successor.

+The future `run_final_input_dynamic_shape_cleanup()` owner receives the existing shared `ModelIRPassContext`.
+It must call `run_final_input_dynamic_cleanup(context)` first, then call `reconcile_static_tensor_shapes()` with `context.model_ir` and `include_mutation_count=True`, and return both complete raw results.
+The lowerer must supply returned element `[1]` directly to the unchanged very-late final shape phase record.
+The two nested input/dynamic schemas, the complete two- counter shape schema, the existing final-input owner, the lowerer compatibility wrapper, and the conditional post-Split reconciliation route are fixed by characterization tests.

+Focused sequential validation reports `3 passed, 1 xfailed`; the fixed 11-file affected suite reports `306 passed, 1 xfailed`.
+The sole expected failure requires the intentionally absent future owner.
+Standalone phase-store validation reports `2 passed`.
+Production is unchanged, the raw/managed inventory remains 26/24, and the phase store remains exactly 128 calls, 128 unique IDs, and 128 owner expressions.
+Ruff, bytecode compilation, and whitespace checks pass.
+No real-model conversion was repeated for this characterization.

+At resume, implement only the characterized two-child owner.
+Replace the final input/dynamic assignment and current very-late final shape owner expression with `run_final_input_dynamic_shape_cleanup(` `shared_model_ir_pass_context)[1]`, preserve progress advancement and the Split-fallback assignment, retain the lowerer shape wrapper and existing final-input owner, and keep post-Split reconciliation independent.
+Add runtime order/context/model/option/result-identity coverage.
+Capture the fixed affected suite before updating stale structural assertions, then run affected and standard gates sequentially under `uv`, confirm the expected 25/23 inventory, and commit and push the complete implementation.
+Do not create, update, reopen, or otherwise modify a pull request.